When is blank canvas not blank canvas? UK show asks

 Strolling through the vast hall containing one of the world's biggest invisible drawings by Taipei artist Lai Chih-Sheng, art masters student Katie Elliott, 23, said she came to the exhibition for inspiration on how to draw in more experimental ways.

-"My favourite bit was the very dark installation that you had to walk through because it's so simple but it affects you so much.
+"My favorite bit was the very dark installation that you had to walk through because it's so simple but it affects you so much.
 I loved it."

 Rugoff said the exhibition, which costs eight pounds ($12) to enter, was a stark contrast to the blockbuster art shows being staged across London to coincide with the Olympic Games in the city later this summer.